thenexthub/Codira/docs/Modules.md

 [^mangled-name]: A unique, internal name for a type or value.
 The term is most commonly used in C++; [see Wikipedia](https://en.wikipedia.org/wiki/Name_mangling#C.2B.2B) for some examples.
-Swift's name mangling scheme is not the same as C++'s but serves a similar purpose.
+Codira's name mangling scheme is not the same as C++'s but serves a similar purpose.

 [^qualified-name]: A multi-piece name like `Foundation.NSWindow`, which names an entity